iseongho/ubuntu-volume-savers/README.md

 ## Usage

-To use these scripts, you need to make them executable and then run them with sudo.
+To use these scripts, you need to run them with sudo.
 Here's how you can do it:

-Make the script executable: `sudo chmod +x {filename}.sh`
 Execute the script as a superuser: `sudo bash {filename}.sh`

 ## Automation